 I’ve spent a lot of time thinking about why and it all boils down to my least favorite 4-letter ‘f’ word.
 F.E.A.R.

 You see, I’m a pleaser.
 Which I’ve learned isn’t a completely awful thing.
-Bringing happiness to other’s lives in turn makes me happy.
-However, if you please others at the detriment of taking care of yourself and if you are worried more about others and their reactions or than you are yourself, you are at great risk of losing your muchness.
+Bringing happiness to others’ lives in turn makes me happy.
+However, if you please others to the detriment of taking care of yourself and if you are worried more about others and their reactions than you are yourself, you are at great risk of losing your muchness.
 For me, anytime I feel like I have to walk on eggshells around anyone, is letting go of a piece of my muchness.
 All those beautiful things that make you uniquely you can begin to become hidden and they are the very things you should never apologize for.
 One of the great keys to happiness in this life is when you are living the purest, most authentic self you can be.

 If you are attempting to be anything that you are not, then you’ve stepped off your true path.
 And suddenly, there is turmoil within your soul.
 Or at least, that’s how it works with me.
 If you’re walking on eggshells you are trying to control a situation that you have no control over.
 You could be perfect as perfect can be and you still would not be the owner of another person’s reaction.

 These days, if I’m not in line with my soul I am at a level of complete and utter torture.
-Once I committed to fully being myself, which I did a near decade ago, without apology, anything that leads me away from that becomes an enemy of my destiny and happiness.
+Once I committed to fully being myself, which I did a near-decade ago, without apology, anything that leads me away from that becomes an enemy of my destiny and happiness.
 Not to mention, it scares the bejeezus out of me.

 And fear is a nasty thing that if you let control your life, it will happily do so.